Bachelor's Degree in Life Sciences

 - Video clips (Source: Internet)

-- Creation of Prezi
+- Creating a Prezi

 - Grammar exercises and lessons on a dedicated platform

-L3, Semester 6
+L3, SEMESTER 6

 All course units in the School of Pharmacy